earthlab/earthlab.github.io/_posts/courses/earth-analytics/03-lidar-raster-data/lidar-raster-intro/2017-02-01-raster04-chm-dem-dsm.md

 ---
 layout: single
-title: "Create a Digital Elevation Model With LIDAR Data"
+title: "Canopy height models, digital surface models & digital elevation models - work with lidar data in R"
-excerpt: "A digital elevation model shows elevation and helps calculate landscape change over time.
-Learn how to use LIDAR elevation data to calculate canopy height."
+excerpt: "This lesson defines 3 lidar data products: the digital elevation model (DEM), the digital surface model (DSM) and the canopy height model (CHM).
+We will also create a CHM using the DSM and DEM via raster subtraction in R."
 authors: ['Leah Wasser']
-modified: '2017-11-23'
+modified: '2017-12-07'
 category: [courses]
 class-lesson: ['intro-lidar-raster-r']
 permalink: /courses/earth-analytics/lidar-raster-data-r/lidar-chm-dem-dsm/